Greber Plan: History

 Following the War, the report was again ordered by Mackenzie King in 1946.
 As Gréber never actually came to Ottawa at the time, Public Works Canada was tasked with photographing almost all of the intersections in downtown Ottawa in order to provide Gréber with a sense of the atmosphere and feel of Ottawa.

 Gréber published his 300-page "General Report on the Plan for the National Capital" on 18 November 1949, recommending large-scale networks that would alter the face of the national capital.
 Mackenzie King, who had retired as prime minister the previous year, wrote the foreword to the report.
 (MacKenzie King passed away two years before the final report was submitted, however.)
 In 1958, Parliament passed the National Capital Act, establishing the National Capital Region and a new National Capital Commission (NCC) to bring Gréber's plan into reality.
 The Gréber Report would serve as the NCC's planning guide into the 1970s.
+Gréber writes, "the restoration of the Chaudiere Islands to their primitive beauty and wildness, is perhaps the theme of greatest importance, from the aesthetic point of view-the theme that will appeal, not only to local citizens, but to all Canadians who take pride in their country and its institutions."

 In February 2019, Ottawa mayor Jim Watson began the process to develop a modern version of the Gréber Plan, a 25-year plan for the city, anticipating breaching a population of 1 million residents, and foreseeing a part of a megaregion to also encompass Toronto and Montreal.